The York Street gardens will close at 3 p.m. on Aug. 23 for a private event and will close at 3 p.m. on Aug. 25 for a concert.

 Ambassador Jan here!
 Summer is in full bloom and we look forward to seeing you at the Gardens soon.
 We want to help make your experience as magical and enjoyable as possible, so here are tips for planning and preparing for your next visit:

 - Come early or come late to avoid crowds.
 Come the minute we open, or come two hours or so before we close.
 Come on a weekday if possible.
-Visit the Gardens Web site for hours of operation.
+Visit the Gardens York Street page for hours of operation and a link to early closings.

 - Wear a hat, comfortable shoes, and carry a bottle full of ice-cold water.
 You can keep extra bottles of water in your car, purchase them at the outlets inside the Gardens (be prepared to wait in line if it’s a Free Day) or fill up around the Gardens – but be sure to start with a full bottle for everyone in your group.
 Drink extra water before you leave home.